We are all active participants in the advancement of tech-based solutions

 Laggards are resistance to change and are the last group to adopt (usually at the point when the new technology is no longer considered new).
 It is important to note that Laggards may include some super Innovators (people who are holding off on the new technology because they anticipate the next ground-breaking innovation).

-For more information about the groups, refer to Chapter 7: Innovativeness and Adopter Categories in Diffusion of Innovation.
+For more information about the groups, refer to Chapter 7: Innovativeness and Adopter Categories in Diffusion of Innovations.